All Episodes

 We've also got all the new temporary hires taking place because businesses don't want to commit to full-time people because they don't know what circumstances are going to be.

-So if we don't, if if if there aren't any indications the housing market's coming back, then there's a whole employee base that's not coming back.
+So if we don't, if there aren't any indications the housing market's coming back, then there's a whole employee base that's not coming back.

 I mean, people honestly looking at circumstances don't see the ingredients for a massive economic recovery.

-I don't doubt that's going to uptick some.
+I don't doubt that's going to uptick some has to, but massive economic recovery that's going to permit people.

-But massive economic recovery that's going to permit people, okay, let's go back to raise taxes on the rich, and let's uh.
+Okay, let's go back to raise taxes on the rich and let's yeah, we'll see.

 We all want the economy to come around.